 Providing Toilets to Keep Them Safe

-After identifying the families who needed a toilet, Ritain called the local GFA leader.
+After identifying the families who needed a toilet, Ritain called the local Gospel for Asia (GFA) leader.

 GFA workers collected the supplies and manpower needed to install the facilities, and once the installation was complete, around 252 families received a toilet.
-Gathering the recipients, the GFA workers and Ritain instructed them how to properly use and clean the facilities to keep safe from disease.
+Gathering the recipients, the Gospel for Asia (GFA) workers and Ritain instructed them how to properly use and clean the facilities to keep safe from disease.

 All the beneficiaries were ecstatic at the gift.
 The women were especially happy; they no longer needed to put themselves in danger every time they needed to use the toilet.
 They finally had a safe place to privately relieve themselves.
 No more would they need to venture out into the fields to do so.